Oral Minoxidil Hair Treatment

 Oral Minoxidil Side Effects

 There are several side effects to keep in mind before undergoing an oral minoxidil hair loss treatment.
+Some adverse effects of oral minoxidil use include the following:

 - Low blood pressure or feeling lightheaded is often recorded as another side effect, especially notable when standing up too quickly.
 The initial intention of this medicine was to treat high blood pressure and hypertension.
 Therefore, even at lower doses of minoxidil, those with regular blood pressure may experience these side effects.

-- Other general side effects of this oral therapy can include a rapid increase in heart rate, palpitations, dizziness, and tiredness.
+- Other general side effects of this oral therapy can include heart palpitations, dizziness, and tiredness.

 Oral Minoxidil vs Topical Minoxidil